 At AS and A-level, English Language students explore ways of analysing texts and spoken interaction systematically using new frameworks of technical terminology.
 This is developed against a background of linguistic theory covering a range of topics: Gender, Dialect and Accent, Political Correctness and Social Values, amongst others.
 Students will also study the Acquisition and Development of Children’s Language, the History and Diversity of English Language, along with the social and cultural influences that cause it to change.
-Students will not spend time looking at ‘set texts’ but, instead, will focus on everyday language and interaction in a variety of forms.
+Students do not spend time looking at ‘set texts’ but, instead, focus on everyday language and interaction in a variety of forms.

 The specification we follow is AQA English Language.
 In accordance with College policy, ALL students will be entered for AS, regardless of whether or not they intend to follow the course for the full two years.

 AS level (one year): Students will explore Textual Variation, Representation, Language Diversity, Attitudes towards Language Diversity and Directed Writing assessed through two examinations: